 In my opinion – NO!
 Why?

-When your company enters into the process of obtaining your own GSA Schedule 70, your company will have to provide the Federal government a Commercial Sales Practices Format (CSP-1).
+When your company enters into the process of obtaining your own GSA Schedule 70, your company will have to provide the Federal government with a Commercial Sales Practices Format (CSP-1).
 What is the CSP-1?

 These are the rules that companies are audited and evaluated during your contract period.
 GSA expects your company to report on the following requirements for pricing discounts to your commercial customers so that the government gets the best price/discount for you.

 Offerors are expected to disclose any non-standard or special discounts that have been offered to certain commercial customers.
-Although these instances may not be an everyday case, companies are still required to explain the situation to the GSA and why it is not feasible for your company to offer these prices full time.
+Although these instances may not be an everyday case, companies are still required to explain the situation to the GSA and why it is not feasible for your company to offer these prices full-time.
 The GSA’s goal is to obtain the lowest prices possible.

 Sometimes companies offer non-standard discounts to their commercial customers.
-Using Federal resellers to the distributors or resellers of their products, because they provide added value that other customers do not.
-Value-added resellers could provide services such as end-user support, advertising, administrative tasks such as invoicing or guaranteed purchase minimums.
+Using Federal resellers to the distributors or resellers of their products because they provide added value that other customers do not.
+Value-added resellers could provide services such as end-user support, advertising, and administrative tasks such as invoicing or guaranteed purchase minimums.
 Since GSA does not perform these types of added value services and their purchasing position is as the end-user, it makes sense that they would not receive the same price as this customer class.
 Providing an explanation of these value-added services, as well as disclosing the discounts offered to these customers, will simplify the pricing negotiation process with GSA.

 Reason you do not want to hold your own GSA Schedule:

-When you have your own GSA Schedule and have established your commercial sales practices with GSA, it is important to maintain contract compliance by disclosing any CSP updates and maintaining your GSA to most favored customer (MFC) discount delta established at award.
-This means that you may not offer any discount to your commercial customers that is higher than that of the GSA.
+When you have your own GSA Schedule and have established your commercial sales practices with GSA, it is important to maintain contract compliance by disclosing any CSP updates and maintaining your GSA to the most favored customer (MFC) discount delta established at the award.
+This means that you may not offer any discount to your commercial customers that are higher than that of the GSA.
 GSA should always receive at least the established discount off the MFC price.
 If commercial customers received a lower price, you would be violating the Price Reductions Clause (PRC).
-It is important to ensure that your CSP disclosure is current, accurate and complete to avoid compliance problems that can arise through Contractor Assessment Visits (CAVs) or Office of Inspector General (OIG) Audits.
+It is important to ensure that your CSP disclosure is current, accurate, and complete to avoid compliance problems that can arise through Contractor Assessment Visits (CAVs) or Office of Inspector General (OIG) Audits.
 Violation of the Price Reductions Clause can result in fines and/or legal issues.

-A company truly needs to understand its Federal sales plan before entering into the Federal market.
+A company truly needs to understand its Federal sales plan before entering the Federal market.
 Many companies will sell you their services to help you in managing your Federal procurement needs like GSA Schedules, but the real question is – what is your go-to-market strategy?
 Do you have all your other Federal elements defined, developed, and understood to be successful?
-Yes, you may have this one element of the Federal market satisfied but your focus should be on your revenue goal and addressable market, not this single focal point.
+Yes, you may have this one element of the Federal market satisfied, but your focus should be on your revenue goal and addressable market, not this single focal point.